yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 1. How trivial is to decompose the task?
 2. How many steps are needed to solve the problem?

-They show for example that on the GSM8K dataset, least-to-prompt significantly improves on CoT only on questions that require at least 5 reasoning steps.
+They show for example that on the [GSM8K dataset](https://huggingface.co/datasets/openai/gsm8k) (Grade School Math), least-to-prompt significantly improves on CoT only on questions that require at least 5 reasoning steps.
 It kinda makes sense.
 Think of the problem of last-letter concatenation.
 If the inputs has 2-3 words, one pass with CoT is likely to suffice.
 But for 10 words, the LLM is likely to get lost somehwere in the middle.
 Decomposing the problem to 10 sub-problems is expensive but likely lead to the right solution. (they actually reported 100% accuracy on this task)

 To summarize the key implementation notes: